douglas-gibbons/secure-apt-repository/README.md

 ## Use case

-I want to be serve up Debian packages so that others can install them.
+I want to serve up Debian packages so that others can install them.

 ## Environment Variables